ktorio/ktor-documentation/topics/Structuring_Applications.md

 With many frameworks, this kind of organization of code isn’t viable without seriously hacking the underlying conventions.
 However, with Ktor, given how flexible it is, in principle it shouldn’t be a problem.
 With one caveat - when we’re using a [template engine](Working_with_views.md), resources could be an issue.
 But let’s see how we could solve this.

 How this problem is solved very much depends on what is used for Views.
-If our application is merely an HTTP backend and we’re using client-side technology, then usually all rendering is client-side.
+If our application is merely an HTTP backend, and we're using client-side technology, then usually all rendering is client-side.
 If we’re using Kotlinx.HTML, then once again it’s not an issue as the page can be generated from any Kotlin file placed anywhere.

 The issue arises more when we’re using a templating engine such as FreeMarker.
 These are peculiar in how and where template files should be located.